-Server-side A/B Testing solutions are faster and are more secure.
-However, they are also more expensive and complicated to implement.
+Server-side This form of A/B Testing is faster and are more secure.
+However, it is also more expensive and complicated to implement.

 A/B Testing procedures vary between agencies.
 However, most combine a few key features.
 This is the five-step plan we use at Convertize:

-Our blog articles provide a wide range of insights and practical tips on running your own A/B tests.
+Our expert articles provide a wide range of insights and practical tips on running your own A/B tests.